mmorise/World/README.md

 This source code is released under the modified-BSD license.
 There is no patent in all algorithms in WORLD.

+## Parameter I/O functions were added (2017/03/12)
+New files were added in tools folder.
+There are examples in example/parameter_io folder.

 ## Important notice (2017/01/02)
 You can control the fft_size in CheapTrick().
 According to this change, arguments in InitializeCheapTrickOption() have changed.
 Please see test.cpp.